lorenacimpean/common_utils/README.md

-# Common Utils
+# Project Starter Kit

-**common_utils** is a Flutter utility package that provides a collection of helpers and extensions covering the most common tasks when starting a new project, including theming, form validation, and platform-specific logic, helping reduce boilerplate code.
+**project_starter_kit** is a Flutter utility package that provides a collection of helpers and extensions covering the most common tasks when starting a new project, including theming, form validation, and platform-specific logic, helping reduce boilerplate code.
 ## Features

 * **Theming:** A suite of theming helpers for consistent spacing, sizing, and typography.